fekoneko/pixiv-powerful-viewer/README.md

 > [!NOTE]
 > Novels are not yet supported.
 I think about adding the support in the future

-> [!NOTE]
-> Load time of huge collections can be quite long now.
-Since I moved all file system interractions to Rust I haven't implemented loading in chunks yet.
-> Stay tuned for the next release!

 ## Creating collection